-Module Code Pre-requisite Module codes Co- Requisite Modules code(s) ISCED Code Subject Code ECTS Credits NFQ Level (CPD)# CFCS9000 10 9 Module Title Perspectives or n Child, Family and Com munity
+Module Code Pre- requisite Module codes Co- Requisite Modules code(s) ISCED Code Subjec t Code ECTS Credits NFQ Level (CPD)# CFCS9000 10 9 Module Title Perspectives on Child, Family and Community

-School Responsible: Languages, Law and Social Sciences
+School Responsible: Social Sciences, Law and Education

 This is a broad interdisciplinary module that investigates the concepts of family and community in sociological, policy and practice contexts.
 The role of the family in care, education and wellbeing is examined in a changing society.
 The concepts of community and civil society are also explored.
 The focus is primarily on Irish society, however, broader global perspectives will be referenced.
 The module seeks to offer students an opportunity to reflect on the interactions between family, community and the state in care, education and welfare.
 It aims to furnish students with concepts and critical perspectives on continuities and changes in society.
 This will enable them to contribute positively to policy, practice and research in a range of socio-educational sectors.
 The emphasis will be on theoretically informed analysis and policy evaluation to advance individual, family and social wellbeing.